This resource has been fully reviewed and updated as of August 26, 2021

 Type Of And Number Of Animals On Property

 Possibly the most critical zoning regulation to research in your area is which animals are allowed on your land and the amount allowed on property.
 Some zoning regulations have species-specific requirements and restrictions, others are so specific as to ban male chickens but allow female chickens.
 Others still might limit the number of animals allowed on a property by their combined weight!
 Typically, companion animals such as dogs, cats, and certain birds are allowed in most zoned areas around the country.
 Agricultural and rural zones typically are going to have fewer restrictions regarding animals, but may still require permitting to keep them on property.
 The trade off of being in a rural area and having a larger number of residents is less proximity to large population centers, which is something to consider when choosing a location for a new sanctuary.

 Type, Number, And Size Of Structures On Property

 Zoning regulations can dictate many different aspects of the structures on your property.
 Some zoned areas, for instance, have a limit of the amount of structures on one parcel of land, or may limit how big a barn can be built.
 Zoning might also contain requirements about parking on site that must be considered.
 Some zoned areas allow for agricultural structures to be exempt from permitting requirements, whereas others might restrict you from building an agricultural structure at all.
 Other regulations still may grandfather in existing structures but not allow you to expand beyond what is already built.
+Finally, others may create “setback” spaces for structures from either neighboring lot lines or existing buildings.
 These potential restrictions must be considered before you look to build or expand your organization.
 Even if you are allowed to keep many animals on property, building restrictions may prevent you from comfortably housing as many residents as you were hoping, since animal agricultural endeavors typically fit far more animals with less personal space than is ideal for their health.